hudson-and-thames/mlfinlab/docs/source/implementations/portfolio_optimisation.rst

 Sample Data Generating
 ======================

-This method allows creating a random vector of means and a random covariance matrix that has the characteristics of securities inside being grouped in clusters that pose a high correlation and also different correlations between clusters in order to test the NCO and the MCOS algorithms.
+This method allows creating a random vector of means and a random covariance matrix that has the characteristics of securities.
+The elements are divided into clusters.
+The elements in clusters have a given level of correlation.
+The correlation between the clusters is set at another level.
+This structure is created in order to test the NCO and MCOS algorithms.

 Implementation
 ~~~~~~~~~~~~~~